INTERESTING FACTS ABOUT LIVING IN SPACE !!!

 Just recently, US astronaut Christina Koch, returned to Earth after spending almost a whole year aboard the International Space Station, shattering the record for a female astronaut in space.

-Four male cosmonauts have spent a year or longer in the ISS, while the record goes to Valery Polyakov’s, the former Russian cosmonaut who spent nearly 14 months (437 days) in the Mir Space Station, between 1994/95.
+The record for the most consecutive days in space goes to Valery Polyakov’s, the former Russian cosmonaut, who spent nearly 14 months (437 days) in the Mir Space Station, between 1994/95.

-The Mir Space Station was the first modular space station, that operated in low Earth orbit from 1986 to 2001.
-It was operated by the Soviet Union and later by Russia.
+The Russian Space Station Mir, was the first modular space station that operated in low Earth orbit from 1986 to 2001.
+It was operated by the Soviet Union before the state’s dissolution in 1991.

-Men and women who fly in American spacecrafts are called astronauts, and men and women who fly in Russian spacecrafts are called cosmonauts.
+Men and women who fly in American spacecrafts are called astronauts, while men and women who fly in Russian spacecrafts are called cosmonauts.

 For astronauts living in space, they see the sunrise every 90 minutes.

-Astronauts work in space is the same as Earth, from nine to five to keep their days in order.
+Astronauts work in space is similar to what they would do on Earth.
+They work from nine to five, mainly to keep their days in order.